skip to main content

 • Starting on arms and legs: Making their debut this week are tiny buds that will eventually grow into your baby’s arms and legs.

 • Safe haven: It’s easy to forget, but your baby isn’t the only thing your body is making right now.
-The placenta, amniotic sac and umbilical cord are key to growing a healthy little one, and they’re forming to fully take on their responsibilities.
+The placenta, amniotic sac and umbilical cord are key to growing a healthy baby, and they're forming to fully take on their responsibilities.

 How Big is Your Baby at 6 Weeks?

-Your baby is 0.25 inches long and weighs about 0.04 ounces this week.
-That’s about the size of a Tiny Chiclet Gum.
+Your baby is about 0.25 inches long and weighs about 0.04 ounces this week.
+That’s about the size of a tiny-size piece of Chiclet gum.

 Your Body at 6 Weeks Pregnant